 Note: this will clear cookies in Safari and certain apps using Safari to display content from the web, such as Dashboard widgets.

-How to Delete Cookies for a Site in Safari on a Mac
+How to Remove Cookies for a Site in Safari

 To clear the cookies set by a particular website (while keeping other cookies untouched) in Safari: